By Coty Perry

 That’s a big deal for people in developed, first world countries, but a much bigger deal in developing countries.
 When major protein sources are depleted forever, there will be intensified competition for the resources that remain.
 This also creates unrest in the countries that are less able to compete in a global market due to issues of capital and scale.
 Even if you’re not concerned with overfishing, overfishing and the problems it creates will soon be on your doorstep unless corrective measures are taken before it’s too late.

-For Coty, he didn't love bass fishing at first cast.
+About the author: Coty didn't love bass fishing at first cast.
 It took a few (thousand) throws for him to become obsessed with mastering every possible fishing style, technique, and lure.
 As a third-generation angler, he has a plethora of knowledge and experience on the water and loves sharing what he knows.